| |

 Amazing Secret River

-At the reserve, water shoes, short wetsuits, and helmets are provided, along with lockers and towels.
+At the reserve, operators supply water shoes, short wetsuits, helmets, lockers, and towels.
 Walking sticks are also available, and most people recommend them.

 During the excursion, participants cannot bring a GoPro or cellphone for photos.
 A photographer accompanies the group and takes individual and group photos.

 Before the cenote journey, the group receives a Mayan blessing.
-Wading through the caverns, the limestone stalactites and stalagmites formations are beyond words.
-After the cave adventure, an authentic Mexico buffet follows.
+Inside, you’ll wade through stunning limestone formations.
+After the cave tour, enjoy an authentic Mexican buffet.

 Chaak Tun Cenotes

-The Chaak Tun Cenotes excursion includes water shoes, wetsuits, and snorkel gear.
-Unlike the Amazing Secret River, the Chaak Tun Cenotes tour does allow waterproof cameras.
+The Chaak Tun Cenotes tour includes water shoes, wetsuits, snorkel gear, and allows waterproof cameras—unlike the Amazing Secret River tour.

 • Duration: 8 hours | Cost: USD 120.00 to USD 190.00